Disney Jr. (Japan)

 Disney Jr. (ディズニージュニア, Dizunījunia) is a Japanese pay television channel and the Japanese equivalent of the American counterpart pay television channel, owned and operated by The Walt Disney Company Japan.
-Part of Disney Branded Television, a subsidiary of Disney International Operations, it was launched on 1 October 2012 exclusively on SKY PerfecTV!.
+Part of Disney Kids & Family, a subsidiary of Disney International Operations, it was launched on 1 October 2012 exclusively on SKY PerfecTV!.

 History

 Disney Jr. was launched as morning block in Japan on 3 July 2011 replacing the Playhouse Disney morning block on Disney Channel, and was launched as an independent channel on 1 October 2012 exclusively on SKY PerfecTV!.

 The programming lineup primarily consists of preschool TV shows of the brand, acquired series and local productions.
 The channel is positioned solely as "educational," meaning that almost all programs are categorized as "Hobbies/Education" on the EPG, regardless of their educational content (excluding programs moved from Disney Channel's regular block).

 Some programs are organized into zones that separate broadcast times.
 Note that all time slots are in Japan (JST).

 The channel in SKY Perfect! broadcast in standard definition (SD) at a wide 16:9 (1.78:1) screen size from October 1, 2012, to August 27, 2018, but switched to high definition on August 28 of the same year.
 In the premium service initially broadcast in SD, but switched to high definition on October 1, 2014.